ufs-community/ufs-mrweather-app/docs/UsersGuide/source/quickstart.rst

    where
        a% => atm, l% => lnd, oi% => ocn/ice, r% => river, m% => mask, g% => glc, w% => wav

-   Supported out of the box grid configurations are given via alias specification in the file "config_grids.xml".
+   Supported out-of-the-box grid configurations are given via alias specification in the file "config_grids.xml".
 Each grid alias can also be associated  with the following optional attributes